Iterable/iterable-android-sdk/README.md

 }
 ```

-Alternatively, call `getAndTrackDeeplink` along with a callback to handle the original deeplink url.
+Alternatively, call `getAndTrackDeeplink` along with a callback to handle the original deep link URL.
 You can use this method for any incoming URLs, as it will execute the callback without changing the URL for non-Iterable URLs.

 ```java
 IterableApi.getAndTrackDeeplink(uri, new IterableHelper.IterableActionHandler() {